pepstock-org/Charba-Wiki/docs/configuration/Tooltip.md

 }
 ```

-To apply a label tooltip callback, you can set a [TooltipLabelCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/TooltipLabelCallback.html) instance to the chart options, as following:
+To apply the callback, you can set a [TooltipLabelCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/TooltipLabelCallback.html) instance to the chart options, as following:

 ```java
 chart.getOptions().getTooltips().getCallbacks().setLabelCallback(new TooltipLabelCallback) {